UWDATA515/uwdata515.github.io/projects.md

 - Demo.
 Demonstrate your software. **Do not omit this!** If you don't want to risk a live demo, at least include a screen recording of the demo.
 - Lessons learned and future work.
 Focus on *software engineering* lessons.

-You should add a PDF of your presentation in the docs folder of your project BEFORE the final presentation during finals week, as well as a screen capture recording of your demo (we want this in case there are issues with attaching your computer to the podium during the presentation).
+You should add a PDF of your presentation in the `docs` folder of your project BEFORE the final presentation during finals week, as well as a screen capture recording of your demo (we want this in case there are issues with attaching your computer to the podium during the presentation).

 ## Grading Rubric
 Projects will be evaluated based on the following criteria:

 * Organized as described in the section on project structure
+* Uses PRs and code reviews
 * Quality of the documentation (especially the functional specification and design specification), including how to run the project so that the instructors can understand how to make it work.